tejaswinibarya19/Social-Media-Analyzer/README.md

 A simple web application that allows users to upload PDF files or images and extracts text from them using PDF parsing and OCR (Tesseract.js).
 After extracting the text, the app gives **engagement improvement suggestions** for social media content.

+##  Approach
+In this project, I set out to create a lightweight yet effective application capable of extracting text from PDFs or images and offering helpful suggestions to improve the content.
+I focused on a modular design to ensure that both the backend and frontend stayed clean, maintainable, and easy to extend.

+On the backend, I built the server using Express.js and structured the logic into dedicated controllers and services.
+PDF files are processed with pdf-parse, while image-based text extraction is handled through Tesseract.js for OCR.
+File uploads are managed with Multer, and once the text is extracted, a custom analysis module reviews the content—checking word count, sentence quality, calls to action, and generating hashtag recommendations.
+All functionalities are exposed through routes under /api.

+For the frontend, I developed a simple and intuitive React interface that supports drag-and-drop uploads, displays real-time upload progress, and shows the extracted text along with the analysis results.
+The frontend sends files to the backend using XMLHttpRequest to track upload progress, and once the response is received, the UI presents the insights in a clear, organized layout.

 ##  Features